wp-oop/plugin-boilerplate/README.md

             to the WordPress database.
 Change these if you want to secure your deployed application.
         * `WP_DOMAIN`* - The domain name of the WordPress application, which contains your plugin.
             Among other things, used to set up the local dev image.
 Corresponds to the alias used in the `hosts` file, if local.
+This value is also used in the PHPStorm's DB integration.
+            If this value is changed, PHPStorm's configuration must be updated.
         * `WP_TITLE`* - The title of the WordPress application, which contains your plugin.
             No quotes, because Docker does not expand variables in this file.
-Used during automatic installation of WordPress inside the local dev image.
+It is used during automatic installation of WordPress inside the local dev image.
+This value is also used in the PHPStorm's DB integration.
+If this value is changed, PHPStorm's configuration must be updated.
         * `ADMIN_USER`* - This and other `ADMIN_*` variables are used to determine WordPress admin details during automatic WordPress installation with [WP-CLI][].